 5. Enter and Shift-Enter Keys

-Microsoft Word makes a distinction between line breaks and paragraph breaks.
-In the following video, Nancy Dugan discusses the difference between the two using the Enter and the Shift + Enter keys.
+Word makes a distinction between line breaks and paragraph breaks.
+In the following video, Nancy Dugan discusses the difference between the two.
+You use the Enter key to create paragraph breaks, while you use the Shift + Enter keys to create line breaks.

 6. Page Breaks

 In addition to line breaks, Word provides other ways to control where pages begin and end.
 The following video, by GCFLearnFree.org, shows how to control page and section breaks.